tilman151/tilman151.github.io/_drafts/autoencoder_bake_off.md

 |:------------:|:----:|
 |<img alt="Loose beta-VAE Samples" src="https://raw.githubusercontent.com/tilman151/ae_bakeoff/master/results/samples/beta_vae_loose.jpeg" style="max-width:unset;"/>|<img alt="vq-VAE Samples" src="https://raw.githubusercontent.com/tilman151/ae_bakeoff/master/results/samples/vq.jpeg" style="max-width:unset;"/>|

-None of them look pretty, but we can glance some differences, nonetheless.
+None of them look pretty, but we can glance at some differences, nonetheless.
 The most meaningful samples were generated by the strict beta-VAE.
-This was expected, because its training laid the highest emphasis on enforcing the Gaussian prior.
+This was expected because its training laid the highest emphasis on enforcing the Gaussian prior.
-It's encoder output is therefore most similar to samples from a standard Gaussian which enables the decoder to successfully decode latent codes sampled from a true standard Gaussian.
+Its encoder output is therefore most similar to samples from a standard Gaussian which enables the decoder to successfully decode latent codes sampled from a true standard Gaussian.

 The variance of images on the other hand is relatively small.
 We can see many fiveish, sixish-looking digits on the right, for example.